dynimorius/color-utilities/README.md

 | yiqToSrgb           | Converts colors YIQ values to sRGB vlues             | YIQ to RGB               | No major data loss | { Y: number, Co: number, Cg: number }                           |
 | yPbPrToSrgb         | Converts colors YPbPr values to sRGB vlues           | YPbPr to RGB             | No major data loss | { Y: number, Co: number, Cg: number }                           |
 | yPbPrToYCbCr        | Converts colors YPbPr values to YCbCr vlues          | YPbPr to YCbCr           | No major data loss | { Y: number, Co: number, Cg: number }                           |

+### Color Converter

+<a name="color_converter"></a>

+In situations where you might need to covert from one space into multiple spaces, you can use a color converter.
+Color Converter is faster and less task-intensive than using Color, but  doesn't force you to use multiple standalone conversions.
+There are two prebuilt Color Converters, RGB Converter and the XYZ Converter.